 After nearly a decade, it looks like Liz has finally found an IBD treatment that works.
 As many UC patients search for their best UC treatment options, Liz offers advice from her personal experience:

 “I think it’s really important for patients to hear and talk about how they can play a role in managing their disease.
 There is more than what’s given to you.
 It’s important for physical and mental health to have power.”

 The key to Liz’s success?
-Ask questions, do your research, and find a doctor on the forefront of new technologies.
+Ask questions, do your research, and find a doctor on the forefront of new therapies.

 “Explore options and be optimistic about what you really want.
 I didn’t want to be sick anymore— if this trial hadn’t worked out so well, I would have tried another, and another, until I found a solution that worked.”

 As each person's experience with IBD is different-- what works for some may not work for all.
-Etrolizumab is one of many new IBD clinical trials looking to be safer and more effective alternative to current on-the-market treatment options.
-Currently, Etrolizumab is accepting patients all across North America for both Ulcerative Colitis as well as Crohn's Disease.
-If you are interested in learning more about this drug, or would like to check your eligibility, click here to fill out a 2 minute survey.
+There are many new IBD clinical trials looking to be safer and more effective alternative to current on-the-market treatment options.